supremeimposter/My-Vault/GATE/Linear-Algebra/Linearly Dependent and Independent Vectors.md

 - **A set of vectors is linearly dependent set of vectors, if *at least one* of the vectors can be represented as a linear combination of every other vectors in the set.**

 > [!NOTE]
-> The concept of independence comes with a set of vectors, not just a single vector from a set.
+> The concept of independence comes with a set of vectors, not just a single vector.

 - In a set of vectors $\{v_1, v_2, \cdots, v_n\}$, there exists a vector $v_1$ which can be represented as a linear combination of every other vectors in the set, making the set LD.
 $$